CristianPeta/HandheldBarcodeReader/README.md

 # HandheldBarcodeReader
-Reading barcodes on Honeywell and Zebra handheld scanners with Android
+Example of reading barcodes on Honeywell and Zebra handheld scanners with Android using a Delphi FMX project.